Secondary schools and colleges

 Places are usually limited to ten per school.
 Pupils and staff will be required to arrange transportation and to bring their own lunch.

-Each year in March the School of Computer Science takes part in the British Science Week exhibition in the Sackville Street Building.
+Each year in March the Department of Computer Science takes part in the British Science Week exhibition in the Sackville Street Building.

 The event is open to students from Years 7 to 9.